The following policies and procedures apply to all on-admission transfer credit students at the University of Toronto Mississauga.

 NOTE: If you attended an Ontario college belonging to the Colleges of Applied Arts and Technology (CAATs), you do not need to submit syllabi for your courses.

-Files containing course outlines should be attached as PDF or Word documents, one file per course.
+All course outlines can be uploaded when submitting your transfer credit application.
+Files containing course outlines should be uploaded as PDF or Word documents, one file per course.

 Official English translations must accompany transcripts and course outlines that are issued in a language other than English.

 NOTE: Failure to provide sufficiently detailed course outlines or syllabi will delay the processing of your transfer credit assessment.
-It is in your best interest to submit supporting documentation as soon as you make your application and payment.

 Official Final Transcripts